 She’s been asking members to give ALCS their email addresses for the last 15 years and hasn’t given up yet.

-Her spare time is mainly devoted to chasing her 2 children around the park.
+Her spare time is mainly devoted to chasing her two children around the park.

 Richard joined the ALCS legal team in 2002, having previously worked in private practice, and became Head of Rights and Licensing in 2007.